 Total income of person

-Total income refers to the sum of certain incomes (in cash and, in some circumstances, in kind) of the statistical unit during a specified reference period.
+Total income refers to the sum of certain receipts (in cash and, in some circumstances, in kind) of the reporting unit during a specified reference period.
 The components used to calculate total income vary between:

-- Statistical units of social statistical programs such as persons, private households, census families and economic families;
+- Statistical units of social surveys such as, persons, households, census families and economic families;

-- Statistical units of business statistical programs such as enterprises, companies, establishments and locations; and
+- Statistical units of business surveys such as enterprises, companies, establishments and locations; and

 Person refers to an individual and is the unit of analysis for most social statistics programs.